value creation at portfolio companies

 Carlyle Europe Partners: First fund to provide ESG reporting at the portfolio company level for all LPs

 In 2017, Carlyle Europe Partners (CEP) augmented Carlyle’s global ESG goals and practices by introducing its own enhanced ESG framework, starting with the latest vintage of its funds, Carlyle Europe Partners IV.
-Based in Europe and reporting to fund Co-heads Gregor Boehm and Marco De Benedetti, Eimear Palmer leads Carlyle Europe Buyout's ESG efforts, working closely with Carlyle's CSO to ensure a streamlined approach to detecting and managing ESG risks and identifying ESG opportunities.
+Based in Europe, fund Co-heads Gregor Boehm and Marco De Benedetti work closely with Carlyle's CSO to ensure a streamlined approach to detecting and managing ESG risks and identifying ESG opportunities.
 CEP’s enhanced ESG framework involves systematically establishing and monitoring company-specific ESG KPIs for each controlled private equity investment.